gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   # agent_version is the version of the agent the cluster will advertise.
   agent_version: X.Y.Z
   # agent_version_schedule specifies the rollout schedule associated with the version.
-  # Currently, only critical and regular schedules are permitted.
+  # Currently, only critical, regular, and immediate schedules are permitted.
-  agent_version_schedule: critical|regular
+  agent_version_schedule: regular|critical|immediate

   # ...
 ```